 Taking care of yourself is a hot topic right now.
-You can do it in 5 easy steps, or you can learn 10 things to do to make sure that you're doing it right.
+You can do it in 5 easy steps, or learn about 10 things to do so you make sure you're doing it right.

-We’re told that in order to take care of ourselves we should be doing all manner of things, such as meditating.... exercising.... doing yoga.... cooking great new recipes... watching less TV... going to bed earlier... drinking more water...
+We’re told that in order to take care of ourselves we should be doing all manner of things, such as meditating.... exercising.... doing yoga.... changing our diet... watching less TV... going to bed earlier... drinking more water... reading the latest best selling book...

 ...and the list goes on and on.